arpastrana/directional_clustering/README.md

 ```

 To double-check that everything is up and running, still in your command line
-interface, type the following and hit enter:
+interface, let's type the following and hit enter:

 ```bash
 python -c "import directional_clustering"